lsst-tstn/tstn-010/index.rst

 - Testing is *not* required for *all* possible input parameters and combinations

-The following level of integration tests (on the ncsa-integration test stand) are also required:
+The following level of integration tests (on the NCSA-integration test stand) are also required:

 - All jobs and utilities in the controls package must successfully pass all tests.